 - Emergency Procedures - In case of a classroom emergency that the instructor feels unable to handle or is not trained to handle, the Campus Police Office should be notified by calling ext.
 4242 (Macon Cove emergency number) or ext.
 5555 (Union Avenue emergency number).
 Officers are trained in first aid procedures, CPR, and evacuation management.
 If the seriousness of the emergency warrants, they will call an ambulance or other emergency vehicle.

 - Room Changes - If a room change is desired, please contact your department chair for assistance.
 Classroom assignments should not be changed unless authorized.

 - Inclement Weather

 Southwest offers a variety of resources to assist students inside and outside of the classroom.
 If a student requests assistance in one of these areas, please share these resources with them.

 - Library Services - The Library at Southwest offers a wide variety of physical and electronic resources to support the curriculum, as well as reserve materials set aside by faculty.
 Librarians are available upon request to provide instruction in library use and information literacy at

 - Counseling & Social Services - Southwest offers free and confidential mental health counseling and social services to all students enrolled at its various campuses at

 - Academic Support Center – Southwest offers free tutoring at http://www.southwest.tn.edu/asc/

-- Student Disabilities Services – Southwest is committed to assisting students with disabilities reach their personal and academic goals at http://www.southwest.tn.edu/sds/
+- Center for Access (Disabilities Services) – Southwest is committed to assisting students with disabilities reach their personal and academic goals at http://www.southwest.tn.edu/center-for-access/